Setting the Standard - A Case for Criteria that Simplify Process Vessel Lining Selection

 Find this article on page 20 of our new custom publication, Market Pulse - Advancements in Coatings Technology, featuring industry trends and thought leadership.

 By Michael Harrison, Global Product Director – Linings

 Process vessels, also known as pressure vessels, deliver a critical function within oil and petrol upstream operations.
 Subjected to elevated temperatures and pressures, these vessels are used to process hydrocarbon mixtures to remove corrosive materials from oil before transport.
 Asset owners and operators expect pressure vessels to remain in operation consistently, while performing over the long term to ensure productivity for hydrocarbon processing operations.

 Linings are frequently used to mitigate corrosion inside process vessels and extend their service lives and maintenance cycles.
 Their long-term performance is important, as is the ability to return vessels to service quickly when maintenance is required.
 Therefore, specifiers often choose easy-to-apply and fast-curing lining technologies to reduce the time vessels are out of service.

 The combined needs of long-term service and rapid service restoration require the careful selection of linings to deliver optimum outcomes.
 However, complicating the matter for asset owners, operators and specifiers is the dearth of available product performance and testing data and the lack of a universally accepted standard detailing how coating manufacturers should report that data.

-Ultimately, all parties involved in choosing linings for process vessels would benefit from an optimized standard that offers directly comparable testing and data reporting.
-Achieving this goal would, in turn, help key stakeholders specify linings that maximize vessel lives and streamline operations, helping them to also reduce costs.
+Ultimately, all parties involved in choosing linings for process vessels would benefit from an optimised standard that offers directly comparable testing and data reporting.
+Achieving this goal would, in turn, help key stakeholders specify linings that maximise vessel lives and streamline operations, helping them to also reduce costs.

 The Impact of Operational Stresses on Lining Selections